proservlab/lacework-deploy/README.md

 # Future

-Currently security related tests are focused in AWS and are developed to leverage SSM.
-Future work is required to help ensure these test are idempotent.
+Currently security related tests are focused in AWS, GCP and Azure with each developed to leverage SSM, OSConfig and Runbooks respectively.
+Measured outcomes for each scenario is a targeted future state.